Riahiamirreza/riahiamirreza.github.io/_posts/2023-12-19-modifying-local-variable-in-c.md

  > ./a.out 15
 0
 ```
-It's due to the fact that the compiler is free to on how to manage the memory, and may choose to put `x` somewhere else.
+It's due to the fact that the compiler is free on how to manage the memory, and may choose to put `x` somewhere else.
 Futhermore this behaiour can (and in my case will) change by changing the compiler.
-This is the result of code when I used `clang` instead of `gcc`:
+This is the result of code when I use `clang` instead of `gcc`:

 ```bash
 {amirreza@localhost modification}